The-Balance-FFXIV/balance-static/content/jobs/tanks/paladin/basic-guide.md

 For fight-specific optimizations, see the Encounter Optimization Guide (Coming Soon)!

-leaving the below here for now while i edit other stuff.
+> //leaving the below here for now while i edit other stuff.
 # Stats and Itemization

 Before obtaining best-in-slot gear, pick gear and meld according to stat priority on each piece of gear.
 Best-in-slot sets can be found [in the Balance Discord](https://discord.com/channels/277897135515762698/580300460179718146/847963997952016394) or [the Best in Slot page on this website](/jobs/tanks/paladin/best-in-slot/).